 Federal Requirements and Compliance Consultant

-Prospective Clean Energy Fund applicants are encouraged to consult with CDFA staff before submitting a formal application.
+Prospective Clean Energy Fund applicants are required to consult with CDFA staff before submitting a formal application.
 For more information, please contact Scott Maslansky, CDFA Director of Clean Energy Finance, at 603-226-2170, or email email@example.com.